Claressa Shields: Shields vs. Lepage-Joanisse

+Undisputed heavyweight champion

+Shields vs. Perkins

+On February 2, 2025, Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
+She scored the fight's lone knockdown in the waning seconds of the tenth round and won the bout by unanimous decision with the judges scorecards reading 97-92, 99-90, and 100-89- all for Shields.
+Thanks to the victory, she became the only three-division undisputed champion, male or female, of the four-belt era.

+Following her win over Perkins, Shields tested positive in competition for marijuana, but was eventually cleared of wrongdoing following receipt of evidence that a procedural error occurred.

+On March 3, 2025, Shields opted to vacate her WBO light heavyweight title as the organization doesn’t allow their champions to hold belts in two divisions simultaneously.

+Shields vs. Daniels

+Shields was scheduled to defend her undisputed heavyweight title against Lani Daniels on July 26, 2025 in Detroit, MI.
+She defeated her by unanimous decision, outlanding Daniels 167–41 according to CompuBox.
+Daniels didn’t land a single punch in the first, second, and sixth rounds.
+The judges scored the bout 100–90, 99–91, and 99–91 all in favor of Shields.

 Professional mixed martial arts career

 In November 2020, Shields had signed a three-year contract with Professional Fighters League and was expected to make her mixed martial arts debut in 2021.
 Since Shields first announced that her MMA debut, she has also begun training in Brazilian Jiu-Jitsu and has gone to train under IBJJF no gi World Champion Roberto Alencar, alongside Holly Holm.
 She also started training at JacksonWink MMA in late 2020.

 Shields made her MMA debut at PFL 4 on June 10, 2021, against Brittney Elkin.
 She won the fight via technical knockout in round three.

 Her second bout was initially scheduled to take place on the PFL 9 event on August 27, 2021, against an opponent yet to be named.
 However, on July 12, 2021, news surfaced that her bout was rescheduled to take place on August 19, 2021, in order to garner more exposure at an ESPN-aired PFL 8 event.
 It was eventually rescheduled for PFL 10 on October 27, 2021, with Shields facing Abigail Montes.
 Shields lost the bout via split decision.

+In August 2023, it was announced that Shields had re-signed a multi-year contract with Professional Fighters League to continue competing in mixed martial arts.

+Shields faced Kelsey DeSantis on February 24, 2024, at PFL vs. Bellator.
+She was unable to make the appropriate weight for her fight with DeSantis, forcing her opponent to fight up two weight classes, with the bout taking place at 165 pounds.
+Shields won the bout via split decision.

+On May 19, 2025, Shields announced her retirement from MMA.